singnet/ActPCGeom/README.md

 - Empirical validation of the improved effectiveness and efficiency of neural learning with information geometry metrics.
 - Documentation facilitating future extensions and applications across diverse machine learning paradigms.

+**Authors of this document:**
+- Charlie Derr
+- ChatGPT4.5
+- Ben Goertzel (provided the prompt to ChatGPT to improve what Charlie Derr had initially written)